memcachier/docs/heroku_articles/flask-memcache.md

 $ heroku open
 ```

-To see what is going on in your cache, open the MemCachier dashboard:
+To see what's going on in your cache, open the MemCachier dashboard:

 ```term
 $ heroku addons:open memcachier
 ```

-The first time you loaded your task list you should have gotten an increase for
-the get misses and the set commands.
+The first time you loaded your task list, you should have gotten an increase for the `get miss` and `set` commands.
 Every subsequent reload of the task list
-should increase the get hits (refresh the stats in the dashboard).
+should increase `get hit`s (refresh the stats in the dashboard).

-Our cache is working but there is still a mayor problem.
+Our cache is working, but there is still a major problem.
 Add a new task and see
 what happens.
-No new task appears on our current tasks list.
+No new task appears on the current tasks list!
 The new task was
-created in our database but our app is serving the stale task list from the
+created in the database, but the app is serving the stale task list from the
 cache.

 ### Clear stale data

-As important as caching data, is to invalidate it when it becomes stale.
+When caching data, it's important to **invalidate** that data when the cache becomes stale.
 In our
-example the cached task list becomes stale whenever a new task is added or an
+example, the cached task list becomes stale whenever a new task is added or an
 existing task is removed.
 We need to make sure our cache is invalidated
-whenever one of these two actions are performed.
+whenever one of these two actions is performed.

 We achieve this by deleting the `all_tasks` key whenever we create or delete a
 new task in `task_list/task_list.py`: